nolanlawson/pouchdb-phonegap-cordova/README.md

 * To use SQLite on Windows Phone 8 (instead of IndexedDB).
 * To provide more direct control over the SQLite database (e.g. so you can prepopulate the database using native code).

-It's recommended to avoid the SQLite Plugin unless you really need it, since it adds extra complexity.
+It's recommended to avoid the SQLite Plugin unless you really need it, since it adds extra complexity and may actually be slower (due to context switching between native code and JavaScript).

 But if you do need it, here's what you should do:

 **First**, be sure to include `pouchdb.js` after `cordova.js` and/or `SQLitePlugin.js`, so that PouchDB will know to wait for the `'ondeviceready'` event and use the SQLite Plugin: